AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-15
         description: >
-          We covered a lot of theory, investigating Nodejs from its beginnings to 2025, and now it’s time to take action.
+          We covered a lot of theory, investigating NodeJs from its beginnings to 2025, and now it’s time to take action.
 But be patient  -  we'll start with some theory to set the context of what a server is, and then write something.
 Today, your VS Code or code editor won’t be alone.
-Nodejs will be part of your code base, and we will write something.
+NodeJs will be part of your code base, and we will write something.
         topics:
           - nodejs
           - javascript